How to Kill and Get Rid of Bed Bugs

 The life cycle stages of a bed bug are egg, nymph, and adult.
 The reason they are called bed bugs is that they readily infest mattresses, bed frames and box springs.
 Eggs are laid along the edges of or around buttons on the mattresses.
 Eggs can also be glued to rough surfaces.

-Bed bug females lay about 200 eggs, usually at the rate of three or four a day, in cracks and crevices in the floor or bed.
+Bed bug females lay about 200 eggs, usually at the rate of three or four a day.
 Eggs are placed in cracks, crevices and other isolated and protected shelters.
 Females lay eggs after a blood meal.
 Eggs will hatch in one or two weeks into Nymphs.
 Newly hatched bugs (Nymphs) begin feeding immediately.
 At room temperature, and with an available food supply, the nymphal period will last 14 to 30 days.
 They shed their skin (Instar) five times before becoming adults.
 Bed bugs will mate soon after becoming mature, so the time from egg hatch to egg laying is 4 to 9 weeks, under favorable conditions.
 The average life span of the bed bug is 6-12 months and they feed every 10 days or so during this time.
-Because bed bugs survive many months without a blood meal, their reproduction is high.
+Bed bugs can survive many months without a blood meal and their reproduction is high.

 The female lays eggs in cracks and crevices along the edges of mattresses, box springs and bed frames.
 Bed bugs also inhabit other cracks and crevices throughout infested rooms.
 These other areas include; behind picture frames, switch plate covers, loose wallpaper, under door and window casings, baseboards or along the edges of carpets.

 Bed bugs hide in cracks and crevices during daylight hours.